tpnk-dev/gameboy-dot-matrix-filter-godot/README.md

 Just place any node inside the GameViewport in the game_wrapper scene (demo already has an example scene).
 Make sure theres's a background to your scene with a #f8f8f8 color.

+If you want to make the dots bigger, change the value of the stretch shrink in the ViewportContainer.
+This value is also the dot size in the shader parameter.

 # Settings

 ![options](options.PNG)

 ## game_wrapper

-This scene has the wrapper with the ViewportContainer that holds the gameboy dot-matrix shader.
+- This scene has the wrapper with the ShaderViewportContainer that holds the gameboy dot-matrix shader.

-The Control and ViewportContainer have the same resolution.
+- The Control and WrapperViewportContainer have the resolution of the screen + borders.

-In the example, to simulate the gameboy screen, the GameViewport is 5 times smaller than the ViewportContainer (160x144, which is the gb resolution).
-This factor (5) is used as the stretch shrink parameter in the ViewportContainer.
-5 is also the size of each dot in the matrix (set in the shader parameter).
+- The GameViewportContainer is sized and offset to match the borders.

 ## COLORS